KhalidWar/KhalidWar/README.md

 ### Hi there, I'm Khalid Warsame 👋

 ## I'm a Flutter/Dart developer creating cross-platform mobile apps.
-- 🔭 I’m currently working on my personal website, API consuming apps.
+- 🔭 I’m currently working on my personal website and API consuming apps.
 - 🌱 I’m currently learning more about UI and UX.

 <br />